 Yes!!!!
 This answer is two-fold.
 First of all – pork is safe at 145 degrees (read more about it when I bust myths about pork!) and that typically has a blush of pink.
 The thing is – if you have ever thought pork was dry – it’s because it’s overcooked.
 I love it at 145!

 Secondly when smoking meat – it’s always going to be more pink.
-There’s a pink smoke circle around the outside and the whole tenderloin has a smoky pink color to it – but take the temp with an instant read thermometer – and if it’s 145 – you’re good!
+There’s a pink smoke ring around the outside and the whole tenderloin has a smoky pink color to it – but take the temp with an instant read thermometer – and if it’s 145 – you’re good!

 What to make with leftover pork?

 Pork is a versatile and nutritious choice and this pork tenderloin can be used in so many ways!
 I already made myself a quesadilla with the leftovers.
-My favorite is this Strawberry Cacao Salad – um chocolate and strawberry in a salad?!
-Yes please!!!

 Be sure to find out about all the great work that our Wisconsin Pork Farmers do.